aravindmunna/hello-world-react-and-typescript-book/React.md

 ##React Component Props and State

 Props and state are both plain JavaScript objects that can be passed to a component to provide the attributes of a component used to alter the behavior of the component and render HTML.
-There are some suggestions regarding props and state to help keep your application maintainable and easier to debug.
+Related to [React Component Communication and Data Flow Rules](##React Component Communication and Data Flow Rules), there are some suggestions regarding props and state to help keep your application maintainable and easier to debug.
 These are only suggestions and there is nothing in React that will prevent you from not following them.
 If you want your application to be easier to reason about, I suggest you follow some guidelines to help make the state in your application easier to maintain and debug.

 ###React Component Props